Limmen/csle/README.md

 ### **Emulation System**

 CLSE includes a system for emulating large scale IT infrastructures, cyber attacks, and client populations.
-The emulation system can be used to collect traces and to evaluate security policies.
+It is based on Linux containers and can be used to collect traces and to evaluate security policies.

 ### **Simulation System**